IMPORTANT UPDATE (2022)

 I'm not going to.

-Every single flaw this game has is mitigated by the fact that it's one of the most fucking solid games I have played in ages.
-It's my GOTY 2021.
-It will not be de-throned from that spot.
-There is no nostalgia in this statement; prior to my friends screaming my ear off about it when NEO was initially announced, I hadn't even heard of the first game.
 This, right here, is why this file is titled "mald.html".
 Why this writeup began with me seething about my tastes being too niche.
 It's because games like this are flying under everybody's radar.
 I can/will be mad about the new Mario Golf sucking ass, but ultimately, a bad game is a bad game.
 I don't think there's any "wasted potential" in a bad game because, ultimately, the developers will learn from its mistakes.
 The audience will learn from its mistakes.
 Future developers will learn from its mistakes.

 But a good game that does poorly?
 A good game considered a total failure?
 A good game that flies under fucking everyone's radar aside from a few fujoshi on twitter and a bunch of misinformed idiots shitposting about its translation?
 Who the fuck learns from that?
 The game was good.
 Absolutely nothing in regards to the game itself can explain why a game that, at its absolute worst, only maybe dips to like, a fuckin' 8/10, fails.
 Developers are at best just going to try the same thing again and at worst are going to go in the opposite direction as a misguided correction.
 Future developers might not even hear of the game unless it manages to hit the broader "internet cult weirdo" crowd like Earthbound or the like.